MattCollins84/rethinkdb-questions/README.md

 Once installed you can run RethinkDB by simply typing `rethinkdb` at your terminal.

+Alternatively, you could start a RethinkDB cluster on [Compose](http://www.compose.com/rethinkdb) for free, for 30 days.

 Once up and running you will need to create a `questions` table inside the default `test` database.
-You can do this via the RethinkDB admin UI which should be running at `http://localhost:8080`.
-Go via the `Table` menu option from the navigation at the top of the page.
+You can do this via the RethinkDB admin UI which should be running at `http://localhost:8080` if running locally, or by accessing the Administration URL provided in the Compose RethinkDB dashboard.
+Add new tables via the `Tables` menu option from the navigation at the top of the page.

 ### Node.js